MindscapeHQ/raygun4android/README.md

 * My build fails with `Default interface methods are only supported starting with Android N (--min-api 24)`.
 Why is that?

   Raygun4Android uses Timber for internal logging.
 This requires some language features that are only available with Java 8.
-Make sure that your project using the library has set compilation compatibility to Java 8 as the minimum
+Make sure that your project, using the library, has set the compilation compatibility to Java 8 as the minimum.

   Google's documentation has more information on the reasons and implications of this requirement: https://developer.android.com/studio/write/java8-support